Victims Compensation Tribunal: Criticism

 Following the above judgment by Judge Coorey, Breen asked a series of questions of the NSW Attorney-General in relation to the NSW Victims Compensation Tribunal.
-A response was provided by Michael Egan for the Attorney-Genera which explained, "the Tribunal provides a 'non-adversarial, non-court based system' in which the onus is placed 'on the applicant to provide evidence of an act of violence and a compensable injury'.
+A response was provided by Michael Egan for the Attorney-Gener;l which explained, "the Tribunal provides a 'non-adversarial, non-court based system' in which the onus is placed 'on the applicant to provide evidence of an act of violence and a compensable injury'.
 Egan further stated that "it is simply not the case that the allegations made by a claimant are untested" and quoted the evidence which the Tribunal draws upon to make its findings.
 "The legislation requires that any application for victims compensation must be in the form of a signed affidavit, medical evidence must be provided by the claimant and relevant police and court reports are independently obtained.
 A major consideration in determining the claim is whether the matter has been reported to the police".
 Mr. Eagan made no reference to the inconsistent judgments in the Marsden case to which Breen had alluded in his questions.

 On 22 November 2006 Breen made the following comments to the NSW Parliament in relation to the passing of the Victims Support and Rehabilitation Amendment Bill: